 For loved ones, parents or seniors with Alzheimer’s disease, a memory box can help recall events and people from the past.
 These memories can stimulate the senior, prompting conversation with loved ones.

 Whether a family photo, newspaper clipping or other prop; memory boxes hold items that bring us back to a moment in time that we hold dear.
 When a senior who has Alzheimer’s opens a memory box, it can stir thoughts of happy moments in life and give that person something to talk about.
+You will see it re-orient them, trigger conversations, and mostly, stimulate memories of good times.

 Memory boxes can link loved ones to their identity, with keepsakes emphasizing an overall holiday, person or theme that lifts the senior’s spirit.
 Though it will take time to find which keepsakes to store in the memory box, it is worth the effort.